 If you google objection handling, you’ll find a plethora of strategies for dealing with objections.
 The first thing to note is that not all techniques are suitable for every type of objection.

-Understanding how to combine the right technique with the the right approach for influencing the consumer decision-making process in line with the customer’s personality is a key skill required for a sales person.
+Understanding how to combine the right technique with the right approach for influencing the consumer decision-making process in line with the customer’s personality is a key skill required for a salesperson.

 It will give you the best shot at defusing objections and guiding the prospect in your preferred direction.
 Remember that proactive objection handling is part of an effective closing technique.